-A new name and a new era created the motivation to innovate too.
+A new name and a new era created the motivation to innovate.

 Ironpeak